 2012 Stormwater Atlas File Updates and Google Earth Files

-In the callout box below, we provide links to the March 2012 updates to our GIS database of stormwater and catch basin information.
-Due to the size of the New Bedford dataset, we provide that catch basin dataset in a separate file.
-The data has been compiled from various municipal and other sources, including fieldwork by BBNEP staff and BBAC interns.
+Below, we provide links to the March 2012 updates to our GIS database of stormwater and catch basin information.
+Due to the size of the New Bedford data set, we provide that catch basin data set in a separate file.
+The data has been compiled from various municipal and other sources, including fieldwork by Buzzards Bay NEP staff and BBAC interns.
 Consequently, locations and information have different levels of positional and informational accuracy.
 These data sets should not be used as substitutes for field survey work, but is suitable for planning and subwatershed pollution studies.

 Rainwater running off streets, parking lots, roofs, lawns, golf courses, agricultural land and other pervious and impervious areas carries contaminants into bays, rivers, and ponds.
 Some stormwater contaminants like bacteria, are forcing the closure of shellfish beds and sometimes the temporary closure of swimming beaches around Buzzards Bay.
 Most often, paved roads and parking lots that are connected to Buzzards Bay by drainpipes and road-cuts offer direct pathways for contaminants that were once isolated from the Bay.